paralax/ColossalOpera/easy/safe_primes.md

 Easy

+# Tags

+prime numbers, number theory, math, encryption

 # Description

-A safe prime is a prime number of the form 2*p* + 1, where p is also a prime.
+A [safe prime](https://en.wikipedia.org/wiki/Safe_prime) is a prime number of the form 2*p* + 1, where p is also a prime.
 Safe primes are also important in cryptography because of their use in discrete logarithm-based techniques like Diffie-Hellman key exchange.

 #  Input Description